Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: I’m in the process of changing my visa from F-1 (student) to H-1B (professional work visa) but it is taking too long, and my permit to work expires in a month.
 My boss told me that if I don’t get my H-1B by the date, I’ll be off the payroll.
 Is there a way I can file for a work extension or do something before I lose my job?

 A: If your practical training ends before the H1 is approved, you will not be authorized to work.
-Practical training cannot be extended past the one-year limit.
-In some years when H-1B visas have been used up, an extension of student status was allowed until visas again become available.
+Practical training (OPT) cannot be extended past the one-year limit unless you qualify for STEM OPT.
+In some years, when H-1B visas have been exhausted, an extension of student status was allowed until visas became available again.
+Speak with your Designated School Official (DSO) to see if a cap-gap extension applies in your case.

 2. Family, Personal